 Improper Interpretation of Time Card Data: A Serious Issue

 The improper interpretation of time card data can happen to anyone.
 Unfortunately, that doesn’t mean everyone is free of the consequences.

-The whole point of employee time carsds is to exercise greater control over schedules; it’s antithetical to then spend a large amount of time just counting the number of hours worked.
+The whole point of employee time cards is to exercise greater control over schedules; it’s antithetical to then spend a large amount of time just counting the number of hours worked.
 And since a handwritten, manual timecard has no supporting evidence – if there’s any discrepancies, you’ll have no choice but to take your employees’ word that they worked the hours that they say they did, even if they didn’t.